-Homemade granola in five minutes!?
+Homemade stovetop granola in five minutes!?
 Yes, really!
-No oven required.
+This easy granola recipe requires no oven!
 Just a handful of ingredients and your pan.
 If you can stir, you can do this.
 Promise.

 My oven has been acting funky this week, so now you have this easy stovetop granola recipe that requires just one pan and six main ingredients.
 That is it!
 It couldn't be easier!
 It is perfect if you are without an oven (raising my hand here) or are just too lazy to use one!
 Everything for this recipe is made in the pan so you won't need to dirty a bowl for mixing and a sheet pan for baking.

-This recipe is super fast.
+This stovetop granola recipe is super fast.
 You simply heat up the butter and maple syrup in your pan, stir in the oats and nuts or seeds and cook for a couple minutes.
 Then allow it to cool in the pan and mix in your dried fruit.
 If you want to flavor it with cinnamon or vanilla you can stir that in at the end as well.
 It is a pretty forgiving recipe and incredibly adaptable to your liking.
 You can use whatever nuts or seeds you have on hand.
 Here I used almonds but you could certainly use pumpkin seeds, hemp seeds, walnuts, pecans, etc. You can also use whatever dried fruit you love.
-I love a mixture of tart cherries and cranberries.
+I love a mixture of tart cherries and cranberries for this stovetop granola.
 Chopped dried apricots are lovely in it too.

-I love to serve the granola to my kids plain as a snack or with milk or yogurt topped with fresh berries.
+I love to serve this easy granola recipe to my kids plain as a snack or with milk or yogurt topped with fresh berries.
 It is perfect for a quick, easy and healthy breakfast.
-It also travels well and I keep some in my purse or diaper bag for snack attacks.
+This stovetop granola also travels well and I keep some in my purse or diaper bag for snack attacks.
 I prefer it over trail mix because the oats provide whole grains and seem to be more filling for me.
 Plus, I love the salty, sweet combo and chewy texture.
 It is so addictive.

 - 2 tablespoons vegan butter